Welcome to the San Bernardino County Fire Department.

 The Office of the Fire Marshal also boasts a well organized and well trained division, which includes not only the fire marshal, but also fire prevention, fire investigations, public education, planning & engineering, hazardous materials emergency response, household hazardous waste and records retention.
 Another County Fire department is the Support Services Division which includes vehicle maintenance, warehouse services, and facility maintenance.
 Our Training Division provides a variety of training courses and includes an EMS section which is staffed with two registered nurses and a paramedic as certified trainers.
 The Training Division is also responsible for the department safety programs.
 Located a mile to the west is our Aircraft Rescue Fire Fighting (ARFF) training center which is where firefighters are trained in all aspects of FAA-approved aircraft firefighting.

 County Fire's Public Relations Office disperses critical information to residents as well as coordinating with the area's extensive media market before, during, and after disasters.
 County Fire is a member of the CONFIRE JPA for dispatching and mapping services.
-Our annual call volume is about 68,100 calls for service and is dispatched out of our dispatch center in Rialto.
+Our annual call volume is nearly 150,000 calls for service and is dispatched out of our dispatch center in Rialto.

 Please tour our website which is undergoing changes to make it as interactive as possible while providing the most useful and up-to-date information.